SRGDamia1/SAMD-custom-board/Install Bootloader.md

 NOTE: If you are using a SAMD/E-51 board and you are 100% certain that your BOOTPROT size is properly set for the UF2 bootloader, you can skip this.

-- To write the bootloader, you must unlock the BOOTPROT region for programming by setting the protected size to 0.
-This is a huge PITA to do.
-I've modified a script from the UF-2 bootloader to do this.
-  - The BOOTPROT region is protected against write, erase, or Chip-Erase operations.
-  - The NVM User Row (ie, "fuses" or "configuration bits") mapping is available in [section 9.4 of the SAM D5x/E5x Family Data Sheet](https://onlinedocs.microchip.com/oxy/GUID-F5813793-E016-46F5-A9E2-718D8BCED496-en-US-13/GUID-3F814D93-0756-4B17-804B-7F76FA821673.html?hl=nvm%2Cuser%2Cpage) and [section 10.3.1 of the SAM D21/DA1 Family Data Sheet](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU32/ProductDocuments/DataSheets/SAM-D21-DA1-Family-Data-Sheet-DS40001882H.pdf)
-    - `0x41004000` is the base address of the NVMCTRL peripheral
-      - `0x00804000` is the offset of Fuse 0/USER_WORD_0
-      - `0x00804004` is the offset of Fuse 1/USER_WORD_1
-      - `0x00804008` is the offset of Fuse 2/USER_WORD_2 (SAMD51 only)
-  - For a **SAMD21**, the size of the BOOTPROT region is defined in bits 0:2 of the 32-bit USER_WORD_0
-  - For a **SAMD51**, the size of the BOOTPROT region is defined in bits 26:29 of the 32-bit USER_WORD_0
-    - This size is given by the following formula (15-BOOTPROT)*8KB.
-      - Set to 0x0F (15) for 0 kb protected
-        - (15-15)*8 = 0
-      - Set to 0x0D (13) for 16kb protected (the SAMD51 UF2 bootloader is 16kb)
-        - (15-13)*8 = 16
-    - On device startup, the value set for the BOOTPROT in USER_WORD_0 is loaded into NVMCTRL.STATUS bits 11:8
 - Open the file `{repo_path}\fuses\openocd\samd21_fuses.tcl` or `{repo_path}\fuses\openocd\samd51_fuses.tcl` in any text editor.
 - Within the tcl file, change the `set bootprot` statement (line 8) to the correct value for 0kb protected
   - `set bootprot 0x7` for SAMD-21